csixteen/fraud-detection/README.md

 ![alt text](img/KafkaMirror.svg "Kafka mirror")

-The advantage of using Redis Sorted Sets for aggregated information is that we won't have to merge and sort the events from both topics on each region before inserting: the score (UTC of each transaction) does the sorting for us automatically implicitly (when inserting a key / score pair in a Sorted Set, the insert is sorted and takes `O(N*log(N))`).
+The advantage of using Redis Sorted Sets for aggregated information is that we won't have to merge and sort the events from both topics on each region before inserting: the score (UTC of each transaction) does the sorting for us automatically implicitly (when inserting a key / score pair in a Sorted Set, the insert is sorted and takes `O(log(N))`).

 # Design decisions and trade-offs